-NOVA Automation in, Denver, CO, is known for solving complex automated packaging challenges.
+NOVA Automation, in Denver, CO, is known for solving complex automated packaging challenges.

-For more than 25 years, NOVA has manufactured innovative solutions in automated packaging systems for a wide range of industries including bulk foods, mining and materials, lawn and garden, building materials, agricultural seed and feed, pet food, produce, and chemicals and plastics.
+For more than 25 years, NOVA Automation has manufactured innovative solutions in automated packaging systems for a wide range of industries including bulk foods, mining and materials, lawn and garden, building materials, agricultural seed and feed, pet food, produce, and chemicals and plastics.

 The company’s expertise spans automated packaging technologies for many applications, such as bulk material transfer, weighing and filling, bulk bag tote fillers, automatic bagging, conventional palletizers and robotic palletizers, robotic case loading and pallet wrapping.
 They offer the complete solution from design to build to support and service.

 Most of NOVA’s automation systems are made from stainless steels, mild steels and aluminum.
 Additional materials for special applications include plastic, nylon, plexiglass, UHMW, Delran, and more.
 These specialty materials, mostly non-metal, are all cut on waterjet machines.
 But for the metal parts, NOVA needed a reliable cutting technology to meet precise requirements.